MichaelLarocca/blog-michael-jude-larocca/posts/2022/03-22/Ania_Kubow-Tetris.md

 The first message displayed is a blinking "Press Start" message, instructing the player to press or click on the start button.

-I designed the button to resemble an arcade game one-player start button, including a single-player icon.
+I designed the start button to resemble an arcade game one-player start button, including a single-player icon.
 This icon also blinks to draw the attention of the player.

 **Additional messages sent to the Status Window:**